febeling/mkwebmanifest/README.md

 Generate icons in different sizes and a web manifest for web applications.

 In order to link icons and make a web application installable, it can provide a web manifest [1].
 This tool generates icons in various output sizes from a single source file.
-It's recommended to provide an SVG or large (512x512) source icon.
+It's recommended to provide an SVG or large PNG (e.g. 512x512) source icon.

 ## Usage